POSTCARD FROM SAIGON

 Then there is the noise!
 Everyone uses their horn.
 From what we are led to understand, drivers use a type of 'morse code' to not only indicate their intentions, but to give instructions.

 'Beep-beep...beep-beep...beeeep' means 'get out of my way'

-Negotiating footpaths is almost as daunting as crossing a road.
-Initially I thought that some of the footpaths were quite wide in comparison to many major cities in the world.
-However, pedestrians are not really a high priority in Ho Chi Minh City, as footpaths are a shared space.
+Negotiating a footpath is almost as daunting as crossing a road.
+Initially I thought that some of the footpaths were quite wide in comparison to most major cities in the world.
+I quickly realise that pedestrians are not really a high priority in Ho Chi Minh City, as footpaths are a shared space.
 Pedestrians have to share with parked motorcycles, street vendors, popup-up cafes, trees, not to mention the motorcyclists, who regularly use the paths as shortcuts before joining the throng of traffic on the roads.